BryceCanyonCounty/bcc-pets/README.md

 ## Features
 1. Configurable pet shops
-2. Purchase pets
+2. Purchase pets (w/ Optional Joblock)
 3. Pets will follow you around
 4. Pet or pat your pet
-5. Press G to spawn your pet
+5. /callpet to spawn your pet
-6. /callpet to spawn your pet
+6. /fleepet to make your pet flee
-7. /fleepet to make your pet flee
+7. /pet for full Pet Ineractions menu
 8. Locale config.
     - Currently supports [es, en]